Prince Philip is laid to rest as somber queen sits alone - WTMJ

 Coronavirus restrictions meant that instead of the 800 mourners expected in the longstanding plans for Philip’s funeral, only 30 people were allowed inside the castle’s St. George’s Chapel, including the queen, her four children and her eight grandchildren.

-Following strict social distancing rules during the pandemic, the queen set an example even in grief, sitting apart from family members who were arrayed around the church.
+Following strict social distancing rules during the pandemic, the queen set an example even in grief, sitting apart from family members arrayed around the church.
+Other royals who are in family bubbles sat together.

-Prince Charles, the heir to the throne, sat opposite the monarch alongside his wife, Camilla.
-Prince Andrew was two seats to the queen’s left.
-Prince William and his wife, Kate, sat directly opposite from his brother, Prince Harry, who had traveled back from California without his pregnant wife, Meghan.
+People across Britain observed one minute of silence in honor of Philip just before his royal ceremonial funeral got under way.

-People across Britain observed one minute of silence in honor of Philip just before the funeral got underway.
-Under soft spring sunshine, some locals earlier stopped outside the castle to leave flowers, but people largely heeded requests by police and the palace not to gather because of the pandemic.
+The service began with Archbishop of Canterbury Justin Welby entering the chapel ahead of the coffin, followed by Philip’s children and three of his eight grandchildren, as a four-member choir sang “I am the resurrection and the life.”

-Philip’s coffin traveled to the chapel on a specially adapted Land Rover designed by the prince himself.
-The coffin was draped in his personal standard and topped with his Royal Navy cap, sword and a wreath of flowers.
+The service followed a funeral procession, in which Philip’s coffin traveled to the chapel on a specially adapted Land Rover designed by Philip himself for the eight-minute journey to St. George’s Chapel.
+Philip’s coffin was draped in his personal standard, and topped with his Royal Navy cap and sword and a wreath of flowers.

-For many viewers, the moment stirred memories of William and Harry at 15 and 12, walking behind the coffin of their mother, Princess Diana, in 1997, accompanied by their grandfather Philip, in a London ceremony televised around the world.
+For many viewers, the moment stirred memories of the image of William and Harry at 15 and 12, walking behind their mother Princess Diana’s coffin in 1997, accompanied by their grandfather Philip, in a London ceremony televised around the world.

-Later Saturday, the two brothers were seen walking together and chatting as the mourners left the chapel after the service.
+Earlier, under soft spring sunshine, some locals stopped outside the castle to leave flowers on Saturday, but people largely heeded requests by police and the palace not to gather because of the coronavirus pandemic.

 The funeral reflected Philip’s military ties, both as a ceremonial commander of many units and as a veteran of war.
 More than 700 military personnel took part, including army bands, Royal Marine buglers and an honor guard drawn from across the armed forces.